 The U.S. Senate Commission on Art presented a painting of Senator Tom Daschle at a ceremony in the historic Old Senate Chamber of the U.S. Capitol.
 The painting is part of the U.S. Senate Leadership Portrait Collection.

-Tim Johnson became chairman of the Senate Committee on Banking, Housing, and Urban Affairs.
+Tim Johnson became chairman of the Senate Committee on Banking, Housing, and Urban Affairs, serving until 2015.